rubrikinc/aws-bolt-custom-tag/docs/quick-start.md

 4) Create CloudWatch Events Rule
     * Click Create role in the Cloudwatch Events console
     * Paste the contents of [rk_bolt_run_event.json](../rk_bolt_run_event.json) into the Cloudwatch Event pattern
+    * Update the value of the `rk_cluster_id` tag in the Cloudwatch Event pattern to match your Rubrik cluster id
-      * You can remove the second key value pair referencing rK_cluster_id from this policy if you want it to tag all bolt instances regardless of cluster id
+      * You can remove the second key value pair referencing rk_cluster_id from this policy if you want it to tag all bolt instances regardless of cluster id
     * Select your newly created Lambda function as the target
     * Click configure details, name and describe your rule as desired, and click create rule
 5) Edit the `custom_tags` variable in your lambda function to specify which tags should be applied to any bolt insntances that are provisioned